 Lady Independence & Sir Hatcher have a special history with the American Eagle Foundation.
 Lady was hatched at Dollywood in the nest of non-releasable Bald Eagles Independence & Franklin in 2008.
-She returned to the area with her mate in 2011, and they have raised 13 eaglets through 2017.
+She returned to the area with her mate in 2011, and they raised 13 eaglets through 2017.
+In 2018, Lady returned with a new mate, Sir Hatcher II.

-To continue honoring the contributions of Bob Hatcher to the restoration of the Bald Eagle in Tennessee, the new mate will be called Sir Hatcher II.
+To continue honoring the contributions of Bob Hatcher to the restoration of the Bald Eagle in Tennessee, the new male will be named Sir Hatcher II.

 Facebook Live Nest Cams